fortinet/azure-templates/FortiManager/single-1nic/README.md

 ### Azure CLI
 To fast track the deployment, use the Azure Cloud Shell.
 The Azure Cloud Shell is an in-browser CLI that contains Terraform and other tools for deployment into Microsoft Azure.
 It is accessible via the Azure Portal or directly at [https://shell.azure.com/](https://shell.azure.com).
 You can copy and paste the below one-liner to get started with your deployment.

-`cd ~/clouddrive/ && wget -qO- https://github.com/fortinet/azure-templates/archive/master.zip | jar x && cd ~/clouddrive/azure-templates-master/FortiManager/single-1nic-private/ && ./deploy.sh`
+`cd ~/clouddrive/ && wget -qO- https://github.com/fortinet/azure-templates/archive/main.tar.gz | tar zxf - && cd ~/clouddrive/azure-templates-master/FortiManager/single-1nic-private/ && ./deploy.sh`

 ![Azure Cloud Shell](images/azure-cloud-shell.png)